bbc/mosromgr/docs/development.rst

 Running the tests
 -----------------

-To run the linter, test suite and coverage analysis, activate the environment and run:
+To run the test suite and coverage analysis, activate the environment and run:

 .. code-block:: console